-Each week we receive eggs from several local farms.
-All of the eggs we offer are from pastured, well-fed, free-roaming chickens and ducks.
-The birds have access to grassy yards and pastures, full of bugs and greens, as well as sunshine, fresh water, and our breezy trade winds.
-Their food is often supplemented with fruits, veggies, and greens from the farms where they're raised.
+Our eggs are from pastured, well-fed, free-roaming chickens and ducks, with access to grassy yards and pastures, full of bugs and greens, as well as sunshine, fresh water, and our breezy trade winds.
+They usually enjoy fruits, veggies, and greens, in addition to their regular feed.

 Eggs are a seasonal product.
-Spring and Summer months offer the longest days and greatest egg availability.
-Fall and Winter days are much shorter and eggs are more scarce.
+Spring and Summer months offer the longest days and most egg availability.
+Fall and Winter days are much shorter, and eggs are more scarce than during the warmer seasons.
 During these cooler and shorter days, most chickens go through a molting season, during which they lose old feathers and grow new ones.
-This molting process takes a lot of extra energy and nutrients, so the birds usually lack the extra resources needed to produce eggs.
-During this time, eggs availability can be very limited.
+This molting process takes a lot of extra energy and nutrients, so the birds usually lack the additional resources needed to produce eggs.
+During this time, egg availability can be minimal.